 Out DNS over TLS resolver runs behind Fly.io's low-latency, anycast network in roughly 30 cities in the world.

 What data is exposed to the service providers you use?

-Other customer related information, like DNS configuration (blocklists and whitelists), email, payment status and related information is stored in Amazon Dynamo DB tables, encrypted at rest and in transit, and accessed exclusively via the AWS AppSync endpoint from the clients which has pretty tight built-in access protections.
+Other customer related information, like DNS configuration (blocklists and whitelists), email, payment status, and related information is stored in Cloudflare Durable Objects (a managed database).

 How is data handled?
 Who has access to it?

 Data is encrypted-at-rest and encrypted-in-transit, that is, it is never transferred or stored unencrypted.
-We haven’t gone through third-party audits yet, but we should eventually, especially if we continue to add more users, we’d owe this much to them.
-The data is currently accessible to anyone with access to our backend accounts with Cloudflare and AWS which is a team of 3 engineers (the whole of rethinkdns).
-This setup isn’t ideal, and we’d eventually have to improve access-control mechanisms, which we would.
+We haven't gone through third-party audits yet, but we should eventually, especially if we continue to add more users, we'd owe this much to them.
+The data is currently accessible to anyone with access to our backend accounts with Cloudflare and AWS which is a team of 3 engineers.
+This setup isn't ideal, and we'd eventually have to improve access-control mechanisms, which we would.

 How would you mitigate a potential breach?